AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 Thank you for your understanding! ^_^

-And to conclude, this is a short video covering our journey to EDCON in Paris while development on this release was taking place in our Bucharest hacklab.
-It was an inspiring trip and this was our first conference at which we presented AKASHA - **many thanks, again, to everyone for the amazing welcome!**
+And to conclude, this is a short video covering our journey to EDCON in Paris while development on this release was taking place in our Bucharest hacklab - **BIG UP for the amazing work done by this amazing team!** The trip was inspiring and marked our first conference at which we presented AKASHA - **many thanks, again, to everyone for the warm welcome!**

-<iframe width="720" height="340" src="https://www.youtube.com/embed/6AOj_K-9AIY" frameborder="0" allowfullscreen></iframe>
+<iframe width="720" height="350" src="https://www.youtube.com/embed/EL26iitQ8gM" frameborder="0" allowfullscreen></iframe>

 The full recording of the AKASHA presentation will follow soon :)

+See you on [AKASHA](http://akasha.world/){:target="_blank"}!